well-id/dliswriter/docs/developerguide/developerguide.rst

 Logical Records and Visible Records
 -----------------------------------
-:doc:`As mentioned before <aboutdlisformat>`, at an abstract level, DLIS file consists of multiple *logical records* (LRs).
+:doc:`As mentioned before <../aboutdlisformat>`, at an abstract level, DLIS file consists of multiple *logical records* (LRs).
 They can be viewed as abstract units, containing a specific type of data and/or metadata.

 On the other hand, in physical sense, a DLIS file is divided into *visible records* (VRs).
 They are byte structures